Lewis34cs/cvd_factors/README.md

 plt.style.use('ggplot')
 ```

 Our dataset needs a semicolon separator to load in correctly.
-Also, we will be using the 'id' column as our dataset's index.
+We will be using the 'id' column as our dataset's index.

 ```python